 The best way to get rid of bed bugs in your carpet is a combination of vacuuming and steaming.
 Vacuum thoroughly and be careful when disposing of the used vacuum bag and the steam thoroughly.
 A carpet shampooer is not a good alternative for a steam cleaner since the former doesn’t get hot enough to kill the bugs.
 Vacuum and stream the carpet regularly for at least a few months.

 Once more, getting rid of the bed bugs in your carpet doesn’t mean that your problems are over.
 The parasites might as well be infesting other fabrics in the vicinity including stuffed animals, blankets and upholstery.
-Hire an exterminator to remove bed bugs permanently and ask for a warranty for the service.
+Hire a pest control technician to remove bed bugs permanently and ask for a warranty for the service.

 Note that bed bugs are not just restricted to the bedroom.
 Again, these pests want to be close to the host so furniture within a few feet of the couch is also ripe for infestation.
 Bed bugs don’t have a preference for any type of furniture as long as there is somewhere to hide and is in close proximity to food (read human blood).